 Recommended: 10 Creative Ways to Use Wood Ash (Don’t Toss It!)

 The Best Fuel for Fire Pits

-The best thing to burn in a fire pit is wood.
-Wood burns easily, and it has no health hazard, which makes it the best choice of fuel for a fire pit.
+The best thing to burn in a fire pit is wood, especially hardwoods like oak and hickory.
+Wood burns easily, and it has little to no downsides, which makes it the best choice of fuel for a fire pit.